 The Local Authority supports pupils within our school via its policy of special needs integration.
 This support includes advice to enable us to fulfil our legal requirements as well as specialist services for pupils for whom an Education, Health, Care Plan has been written.
 The L.A.
 SEND information report can be found on the North Lincolnshire Council website.
 The school must also follow the Code of Practice by keeping a confidential register of pupils and their needs.
 The parents of these children are regularly consulted and invited to attend meetings every term to review their child's needs and progress.

-For further information about SEND please contact our SENCO, Mrs T Bass.
+For further information about SEND please contact our SENDCo, Mrs T Bass.
+The Governor with responsibility for SEND is Mrs D James.

 Bushfield Road Infant School

 Bushfield Road

 Scunthorpe

 DN16 1NA